 - Bank staff can help you in many aspects; so try to ask them your questions.

 - A bargain can be very helpful, especially in tourist sites, restaurants, bars, etc., so don’t forget to try it!

 Keep in mind that banks will only accept undamaged banknotes and even a small tear in the note, would not be accepted.
 If you are planning for traveling for a long period, travelers’ checks can be a secure option, but it is not recommended very much because exchanging by other options is much easier.
-Remember that although travelers’ checks can be used by some office, generally they might not be accepted by many places and it’s better to be prepared and exchange before traveling to rural areas.
+Remember that although travelers’ checks can be used by some offices, generally they might not be accepted by many places and it’s better to be prepared and exchange before traveling to rural areas.